• Skip to primary navigation

 metal tongs

 Spoons some chocolate into each cauldron cavity in the candy mold.
-Spread the chocolate into a thin layer all around the mold, making sure it’s thick enough that you can’t see through it.
+Spread the chocolate into a thin layer around the mold, ensuring it's thick enough that you can't see through it.

-Pop the molds in the refrigerator for 10-15 minutes if using semi-sweet chocolate or into the freezer for 10-15 minutes if using confectionery coating or candy melts.
+Pop the molds in the refrigerator for 10-15 minutes if you used pure semi-sweet chocolate.
+Or place the molds in the freezer for 10-15 minutes if you use confectionery coating or candy melts.

-Remove molds from freezer and pop the chocolate cauldrons out of the molds.
+Remove the molds from the freezer and pop the chocolate cauldrons out of the molds.

 Set a baking sheet over a burner on your stove and turn on the heat for about 20-60 seconds.
 I use a gas flame, and it takes about 20 seconds.
 Electric will take longer.